Milt Jackson (American football)

 Milton Jackson (October 16, 1943 – August 23, 2005) was an American football coach for 26 seasons.
 He had different coaching positions for the California Golden Bears, Oregon Ducks, UCLA Bruins, San Francisco 49ers, Buffalo Bills, Philadelphia Eagles, Houston Oilers, Indianapolis Colts, Los Angeles Rams, Atlanta Falcons, New York Giants, Seattle Seahawks, and Baltimore Ravens.
-Also, he was drafted in the 7th round (170), by the San Francisco 49ers but did not play for them.
-Instead, he played for the San Jose Apaches, and Sacramento Capitols.
+Also, he was selected by the 49ers in the seventh round, but did not play for them.
+Instead, he played for the San Jose Apaches and Sacramento Capitols.